 Francesca Raft (2009 - present) has provided GRA with photographic portfolios and videos of projects and conferences since 2009 and continues to generously donate her skill and expertise documenting images internationally.

 Rosie Mohorko (2010 - present) is a landscape architect who has worked as a green roof researcher for Sheffield Uni UK and continues to advocate in Australia as the GRA Queensland executive.
+In 2017 - 18 Rosie provided key comment on Brisbane City Council 'Green Building Guidelines' and has been instrumental in promoting policy in Rockhampton Council since 2016.

 Ana Carneiro Napoli (2015 - present) is an environmental lawyer working for the EDO, Macquarie Uni and GRA as a legislation advocate.